Chetannrevankar/Crop_Advisor_ChatBot/README.md

 ## Acknowledgments 🙏

-* Indian Council of Agricultural Research (ICAR) for research and guidance
+* Indian Council of Agricultural Research (ICAR) for research and guidance.
-* Krishi Vigyan Kendras for agricultural data
+* Krishi Vigyan Kendras for agricultural data.
-* Hugging Face for transformer models
+* Hugging Face for transformer models.
-* Telegram Bot API for messaging platform
+* Telegram Bot API for messaging platform.

 🌱 Helping farmers grow better, one query at a time.